bjorn3/browser_wasi_shim/threads/README.md

 > [!WARNING]
 > The code in this directory is less production ready than the main browser_wasi_shim code.

-This project is implement threads on browser_wasi_shim
+This project implement threads on browser_wasi_shim

 # Features
 - [x] thread creation